melesita/TAMU-Degree-Planner/README.md

 3. **Receive Degree Plan:**
    The program will output a suggested degree plan based on your input.

-## OpenAI Implementation

-*Placeholder for how OpenAI environment will be integrated into the project.*

 ## Example Output

 ```plaintext